edanalytics/lightbeam/README.md

 lightbeam fetch -s student* -e *Descriptors -q '{"studentUniqueId":12345}' -d id,_etag,_lastModifiedDate
 ```

 Optionally specify `--keep-keys id` or `-k id` to keep only specific keys from every payload.
 This can be useful to reduce the amount of data stored if you only need certain fields.
 It is used internally by `truncate` to only `fetch` the `id`s or payloads to then `delete` by `id`.
-Like [selectors](#selectors), `keep-keys` is a comma-separated list of values, each of which may begin or end with an asterisk (`*`) for wildcard matching.

 Optionally specify `--drop-keys id,_etag,_lastModified` or `-d id` to remove specific keys from every payload.
 This can be useful if you want to `fetch` data from one Ed-Fi API and then turn around and `send` it to another.